 How can the spread of HIV be prevented?

-Preventing the spread of HIV is up to each and every one of us, regardless of our current HIV status as individuals.
-The most common ways that HIV is transmitted is through sexual activity or the sharing of needles, but you can read more about other ways that HIV can be transmitted.
+Preventing the spread of HIV is up to each and every one of us, regardless of our current HIV.
+The most common ways that HIV is transmitted is through sexual activity or the sharing of needles.
+You can read more about other ways that HIV can be transmitted.

 Abstaining from these activities altogether is the safest way to prevent the spread of HIV, but there are also other ways.
-Using an effective barrier type of contraceptive, or sterilising needles, are examples of alternatives, as well as pre-exposure prophylaxis (PrEP).
+Using an effective barrier type of contraceptive, or sterilising needles, are examples of alternatives, and using pre-exposure prophylaxis (PrEP).

 Who is at “high risk” of contracting HIV?